PWS Coverage Map

 3.1-b

-Kevin's current consulting practice transitioning international development programs from give-away to business-focused models; Audrey's Wall-Street capital-markets and Georgetown SFS International Economics credential brings the deal-architecture framing; Maurice's 2007–09 food crisis interagency task force grounds the institutional voice.
+Kevin's current consulting practice transitioning international development programs from give-away to business-focused models anchors the framing.
+Audrey's Wall-Street capital-markets and Georgetown SFS International Economics credential brings the deal-architecture and Enhanced Bellmon strategic-alignment framing.
+Diana brings the FY25 NOFO three-reform integration and the indicator-architecture for measuring reform-aligned outcomes.
+Maurice's 2007–09 food crisis interagency task force grounds the institutional voice.

 Lead